shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 While a vessel has a spell, you cannot cast that spell or share it.
 You can share multiple spells with the same vessel.

-A shared spell is still bound by your Cast Range, Tether Range, and Spell Duration, but the ranges use the vessel’s position.
+A shared spell is still bound by your Cast Range, Tether Range, and Spell Duration, but it use the vessel’s position for the Cast Range and Tether Range instead of your position.
 A shared spell uses your spell save DC and spell attack modifiers, if applicable.
 If a shared spell requires concentration, it uses the concentration of the vessel.
 Every other reference to “you” or “self” in the shared spell refers to the vessel.

 A vessel gains the benefits of your spellcasting focus when casting a shared spell.
-If the vessel has a body part similar to your spellcasting focus body part, it glows your spell casting glow color when they cast a spell.
+If a vessel has a body part similar to your spellcasting focus body part, it becomes the spellcasting focus body part for that vessel, and glows your spellcasting glow color when that vessel casts a shared spell.
+If not, a ghostly version of that body part appears on the vessel whenever they cast a shared spell to act as their spellcasting focus.

-Being a vessel isn’t forever.
+A creature doesn’t stay a vessel forever.
 A creature automatically stops being a vessel if any of the following happens:

 -   The vessel duration for the vessel expires.
 A vessel’s vessel duration is equal to your Spell Duration.
 -   The vessel becomes outside your Tether Range or shifts to another plane.